SteveDunn/Intellenum/docs/site/Writerside/topics/tutorials/Working-with-databases.md

 This topic is incomplete and is being improved.
 </note>

-Vogen has converters and serializers for databases, including:
+Intellenum has converters and serializers for databases, including:

 * Dapper
 * EFCore